MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/location-directive-inventory-picking-aging.md

 To use this feature, your system must be set up with the following:

 - The [location profiles](tasks/create-location-profile.md) used to store inventory must have **Enable location status** set to **Yes**.
-- You must run a consistency check to ensure the data is accurate. <!-- KAMAYBAC: Does this really belong here?
+- You must run a consistency check to ensure the data is accurate. <!-- KAMAYBAC: I don't understand this.
+Does it really belong here?
 Can we give a link for more info? -->

 ## Feature demos